0

 Modern Methods

-You are getting healthy fats with valuable fat-soluble vitamins, and lots of fatty acids that will turn into priceless ketones (read our full article of ketones here).
-The volatile essential oils in the herbs and spices blend with the fats and oils in the broth.
+You are getting healthy fats with valuable fat-soluble vitamins, and lots of fatty acids that will turn into valuable ketones (read our full article of ketones here).
+The volatile essential oils and polyphenols in the herbs and spices blend with the fats and oils in the broth.

 Modern Traditions